umd-cmsc330/cmsc330summer22/p1/README.md

 path path1 0 2 uurrddll
 ```

 The path <span style="font-family:Consolas; font-size:1.2em;">"path1"</span> starts at coordinates (0,2) and then proceeds up twice, right twice, down twice, and left twice, to reach its ending point (which happens to be the same as the starting point).
 A valid path description starts inside the maze, and doesn't not lead outside or through closed walls.
+A path with zero directions is not considered valid.

 The maze.rb file we have given you will parse in the data in this format.
 The parser is invoked by the mode <span style="font-family:Consolas; font-size:1.2em;">print</span>, which prints its results so you can see how it has parsed the different parts of the maze.
 (You'll change the implementation of print before finishing the project, as described below.)

 ## Part 1: Find Maze Properties
-The first thing your program will do, of course, is to read in the maze using the parser provided. **You may assume that maze files in the simple format, which we use in parts 1 through 5 of this project, are valid.**
+The first thing your program will do, of course, is to read in the maze using the parser provided. **You may assume that maze files in the simple format are valid.**

 Once the maze is read in, your program will compute various properties of the maze, according to the command (mode) it is given.
 Here are three simple properties you'll compute: the number of open cells in the maze, the number of "bridges", and the list of all cells sorted by their number of openings.